 Continuity is a key part of our performance.
 Our best work happens when we’re involved from start to finish (from the Alpha to the Omega) and that includes special inspections throughout all phases of construction.

-“It’s one thing to have enough experience and expertise to propose an alternative solution and map it out,” explains AOG General Manager Blake Bennett.
+“It’s one thing to have enough experience and expertise to propose an alternative solution and map it out,” explains AOG Business Director Blake Bennett.
 “But then you’ve got to be able to come in and ensure it all comes together exactly right.
 You can’t have one without the other without taking unnecessary chances.
 We confirm every step along the way so you know it’s built exactly the way it was designed.”

 A bold new era awaits Kansas City’s Crossroads District and careful planning among experienced professionals could reshape the area into a more progressive neighborhood.
 Alpha-Omega Geotech has always taken pride in our early development role and we look forward to our especially critical contribution to urban revitalization as the Crossroads area continues to change and grow.